matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 # ag

-`ag` is a replacement for `grep` that has a nicer input and output interface.
+`ag` is a faster replacement for `grep` that has a nicer input and output interface.

 For example, as I'm writing this might look for instances of the word "fancy".
 Using `ag fancy` gets me: